Public Health Act 1925 (1925 Act)

 Section 19 imposes a duty on the authority to cause the name of every street to be marked and there is a further offence for anyone who interferes with the street name or places any notice or advertisement within twelve inches of a street name.

 All of the Public Health Acts are in effect construed together.
 It is unclear how the power under Section 18 to alter a street name was (at the time) intended to sit alongside the power under Section 21 of the 1907 Act.
 The modern position is governed by the Local Government Act 1972 for which see further below.
+In England, the situation has been further updated by the 2023 Act.

 The 1925 Act was discussed in brief in the case of Re Reid’s Application for Judicial Review [2014] MIQB 129 (QBD (NI).
 However, this case is principally concerned with the Northern Ireland legislation on street naming/numbering and not the legislation applying in England and Wales.